segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 If you're using a multi-channel marketing tool, set up your email campaign in your destination **(LINK) ** before contiuing to Step 4.

-## Step 4: Test your campaign flow

-Click the **Send test event to destination** button again to send yourself a test email for review.
-If your test fails, adjust the settings in your Linked audience or in your destination, and send again.

-The Event content drop-down shows you a preview of what the data sent to your destination may look like.

-## Step 5: Enable your Linked Audience
+## Step 4: Enable your Linked Audience

-After building your Linked Audience, you'll be redirected to the Audience Overview page.
+After building your Linked Audience, and choose **Save and Enable**, you'll be redirected to the Audience Overview page.
 Segment automatically disables your audience so that it does not start computing until you're ready.
 To enable your audience:

 Select the **Enabled** toggle, then select **Enable audience**.